Reemh/reemh.github.io/_posts/2022-11-08-what-are-githooks.markdown

 *A successful commit message*

 **Tip:** If you want to ignore Git hooks, add the  `--no-verify` argument to your git command.
-Please only do this only if you absolutely know what you are doing.
+However, this only applies to *client-side* hooks and should only used when absolutely necessary.

 <!---
 ### Prohibt unwanted code